 The forced ranking with adequate analysis and HR intervention can help identify other positions for employees.

 By analyzing capabilities, skills, strengths and weaknesses, HR can play a key role in employee development and place employees in positions that map better to their individual capabilities.

 Manage Training Needs

-Disadvantages of the Bell Curve
+Disadvantages of Bell Curve

 Sometimes managers need to put employees in specific gradients just for the sake of bell curve requirements.
-This happens more often when the manager’s teams are small.
+This happens more often when the teams are small.

 Loss of Morale

-The bell curve appraisal creates doubts in the mind of both managers and employees, who may worry about the possibility of an exit during tough job market conditions.
+The bell curve appraisal creates anxiety in the mind of employees who may worry about the possibility of an exit during tough job market conditions.